Šutovo, Kičevo

 Šutovo (Шутово, Shutovë) is a village in the municipality of Kičevo, North Macedonia.
 It used to be part of the former municipality of Oslomej.

+History

+During the period of 1912–1913, members of the Serbian army led by chetnik Mikajle Brodski massacred a total of 23 Albanians from the village.
+After the capture of the village by Partisan forces in the autumn of 1944, a further 16 Albanian men were massacred by the communist forces.

 Demographics

 As of the 2021 census, Šutovo had 397 residents with the following ethnic composition: